 5. Button Boats for Beautiful Open Organizers

 Two 10in fabric squares and a few buttons – instant organizers!
-I have these all over the house and they make great gifts.
-Button Boats fold flat for easy storage.
+I have these all over the house, and they make great gifts.
+Button Boats fold flat for storage.
 Use to hold supplies in your sewing room, glasses on your nightstand, keys by the door, or a little gorgeous junk drawer where needed.
-Fill with handmade soap or cookies, wrap in cellophane, add a bow and note.
+Fill with handmade soap or cookies, wrap in cellophane, add a bow, and note.

 6. Hang On – A Pocket To Hang Where Needed

 Just like the name, hang a little pocket where needed.
-The Hang On is a quick and simple pocket to hold a few things nearby.
-I use one in the sewing room to hold essentials.
-Keep your sunglasses safely snuggled in soft fabric to prevent scratches.
+The Hang On is a quick and easy pocket to hold a few things nearby.
+I use one in the sewing room for essentials.
+Keep your sunglasses safely snuggled in a soft fabric to prevent scratches.
 Hang on a doorknob to keep keys at the door.
 Fill with chocolate and gift to a friend.

 7. Tray Chic – Trays to Match Your Decor

 Simple, quick, gorgeous trays to help keep you organized.
 I have these all over my sewing room.
-The more I use them, the more I find things I need them for.
+The more I use them, the more I find things that need them.
 I love keeping supplies for a project together in a tray: zipper, buttons, thread, purse hardware.
 It helps keep the chaos at bay.
-Use a tray as the base for gifting, fill it with lovelies, wrap in a beautiful ribbon and the recipient has a re-usable tray.
+Use a Tray Chic as the base for gifting, fill it with lovelies, wrap in a beautiful ribbon, and the recipient has a re-usable tray.

 8. Sweetpea Pods Small Zipper Pouches

 These funky little zippered pouches have my heart!
 The unique zipper installation makes these cuties sit open when unzipped, perfect for grab-n-go things like sewing clips, candy, safety pins, candy, and candy.
 Make in holiday colors and fill with sweets to gift to your favorite peeps.